brianpos/UploadFIG/README.md

 ## Change history

+### 21 January 2024
+* Add support to reference an external terminology server to create expansions for ValueSets that are not in the external registry `-ets`, `-etsh`
+* New option to output content to a file instead of uploading to a server `-of`

 ### 18 December 2024
+* Add support to reference an external registry to resolve dependencies not in packages `-reg`, `-regh`, `-rego`
 * Update Fhirpath static validation engine to resolve issue with complex extensions passing context through functions (found in AU base IG)